mongodb/specifications/source/auth/auth.md

 **Azure**

-The Azure provider integration is enabled by setting auth mechanism property `PROVIDER_NAME:azure`.
+The Azure provider integration is enabled by setting auth mechanism property `ENVIRONMENT:azure`.

-If enabled, drivers MUST call the
-[Azure Instance Metadata Service](https://learn.microsoft.com/en-us/azure/virtual-machines/instance-metadata-service) and parse the JSON response body, as follows:
+If enabled, drivers MUST provide a machine callback that calls the [Azure Instance Metadata Service](https://learn.microsoft.com/en-us/azure/virtual-machines/instance-metadata-service) and parse the JSON response body, as follows: